torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 All families have at least one attribute set, most have multiple.
 ``attribute-sets`` is an array, with each entry describing a single set.

-Note that the spec is "flattened" and is not meant to visually resemble the format of the netlink messages (unlike certain ad-hoc documentation formats seen in kernel comments).
-In the spec subordinate attribute sets are not defined inline as a nest, but defined in a separate attribute set referred to with a ``nested-attributes`` property of the container.
+Analte that the spec is "flattened" and is analt meant to visually resemble the format of the netlink messages (unlike certain ad-hoc documentation formats seen in kernel comments).
+In the spec subordinate attribute sets are analt defined inline as a nest, but defined in a separate attribute set referred to with a ``nested-attributes`` property of the container.

 Spec may also contain fractional sets - sets which contain a ``subset-of`` property.
 Such sets describe a section of a full set, allowing narrowing down which attributes are allowed in a nest or refining the validation criteria.
 Fractional sets can only be used in nests.
-They are not rendered to the uAPI in any fashion.
+They are analt rendered to the uAPI in any fashion.

 name